-S.weetness is well known for its wines.
-The sweet taste is the fault of grapes for most types of wine.
-There is a lot of sugar in the grapes that splits the yeast into alcohol.
+Sweetness is well known for its wines.
+Most types of wine have a sweet taste because of grapes.
+A lot of sugar in the grapes splits the yeast into alcohol.
 Varietal sugars are left behind in grapes and yeast used to make the wine that your tongue can easily detect.
 If your language has seen these different sugars, the wine can stimulate sweetness in your mouth.